jnaidu/IoTGitBook/event_template.md

 # EventTemplate
-Device produces an “Event” when values of its attributes change.
+A Device produces an “Event” when values of its attributes change.
 In order to scale models, connect many Devices, and avoid repetitious definition of the attributes for each new Device, a developer can streamline this process using Event Templates.

 ## POST: CREATE EVENT TEMPLATE
 Create a new event template.